“The way you spend Christmas is far more important than how much.” – Henry David Thoreau

 - Give an experience you share!
 A trip to a winery, a workshop, a picnic bike ride, the list is endless

-- A gorgeous earth friendly gift pack like our Earth Goddess pamper pack, Gardeners pack or Bee the change pack!
+- A gorgeous earth friendly gift pack like our Bee the Change pack!

 Decorate with nature!
 Make a succulent wreath or a real flower wreath for your front door.
 For decorations around the house - try collecting pine cones, fresh rosemary sprigs, flowers - whatever you can get your hands on!
 We have a couple of holly bushes so we love to use some holly sprigs around the house and on our decorations.